The mid-summer bite is in full swing right now all across AnglingBuzz region. Here are four hot bites you should be chasing this summer!

 Anglers have been reporting a strong mid-summer bite, with lots of “eaters,” bonus trophies, and lots of personal bests!

 And right now you catch ‘em all day long, even in full sun, thanks to the system’s stained waters, whether pulling ‘bouncers, cranks, or jigging and rigging.

 And with so much water to explore, you don’t have to play bumper boats to get bit.

 If walleyes are what you’re after – and some “up north” R&R to boot – don’t miss out on Lake of the Woods’ excellent summer walleye opportunities.

 The salmon action is heating up around the Great Lakes.
-Lake Michigan, in particular, is on fire – from Algoma to Sheboygan to the Windy City and around the bend up the Michigan coast.
+Lake Michigan, in particular, is on fire – there is a hot bite from Algoma to Sheboygan to the Windy City and around the bend up the Michigan coast.

 Kings, cohos, bonus browns and lakers.
 It’s a rod-bending-ly good time, whether you take your own boat or book a charter – or prefer shore casting at river mouths or from a pier.

 And let’s be honest, this kind of fishing is a freezer pleaser, with a return on investment that’s perfect for the smoker, grill, or broiler.